graphprotocol/indexer/README.md

 For configuration details for The Graph Network and the testnet, see the [Mainnet and Testnet Configuration docs](./docs/networks.md).

-An overview of [Scalar](./docs/scalar.md), the microtransaction framework for query fees, can be found [here](./docs/scalar.md).
+An overview of [Scalar](./docs/scalar.md), a microtransaction framework for query fees, can be found [here](./docs/scalar.md).

 ## Running from NPM packages